-**Changes in the frequency of state-level reporting may affect the accuracy of recently reported data, particularly over the weekend.
-In an effort to reflect the longer-term trends, the numbers reported here may not correspond to the most recent dates.
+*Changes in the frequency of state-level reporting may affect the accuracy of recently reported data, particularly over the weekend.
+In an effort to reflect the longer-term trends, the averages reported here may not correspond to the current date.

 *Due to delays in reporting, estimates for the average daily doses administered are less accurate for the most recent 5 days.
 The most current average provided here corresponds to 5 days ago.

 PFIZER-BIONTECH VACCINE FULL FDA APPROVAL With the number of new COVID-19 cases surging in the US, the US FDA reportedly has taken an “all-hands-on-deck approach” to reviewing data on Pfizer-BioNTech’s SARS-CoV-2 vaccine, aiming to grant full approval by September 6 or possibly sooner, according to multiple sources familiar with the process.
 However, some agency and White House officials hope the timetable will be accelerated further, with approval coming as soon as August 15, several sources shared.
 Speaking at a town hall on July 21, US President Joe Biden said he expects final approval by the fall.
 Pfizer-BioNTech filed its application for full licensing with the FDA on May 7, and the agency announced the vaccine would undergo priority review on July 16, meaning approval would come no later than January 2022.
 But it appears the FDA is significantly speeding up that timeline.